Take your career worldwide with Occupational Therapy

 When considering the fees associated with your studies, keep in mind that Bond’s accelerated schedule means you can finish your degree sooner and be out in the workforce up to a year earlier than if you went to another university.

 This time saving also represents a substantial reduction in accommodation and living costs, plus a full year of extra earnings.

 Academic entry requirements

-A degree in health sciences or other related degree with a minimum GPA of 1/4 (equivalent to 4/7) and the equivalent of at least one semester of anatomy, one semester of physiology AND two semesters of psychology OR sociology OR behavioural science.
+A degree in health sciences or other related degree with a minimum GPA of 1/4 (equivalent to 4/7) and the equivalent of one semester of anatomy AND one semester of physiology AND two semesters of behavioural science (for example, psychology, sociology).

 - Applications should include all accompanying documentation, including academic transcript and subject outlines.